AWS Cloud Operations Blog

 After successfully installing the Automatic CloudWatch Dashboard for Metrics, you see a new dashboard appears in the AWS CloudWatch Dashboards section.
 The dashboard is named whatever you specified as the BaseName in the lib/config.json configuration file.

-The Elemental MediaLive and MediaPackage metrics help you quickly identify issues with your media processing and delivery.
-Enable you to address issues and ensure a high-quality viewing experience for your customers.
+AWS Elemental MediaLive and MediaPackage metrics provide insights into your media processing and delivery workflows, enabling you to promptly address any potential issues and maintain a consistent viewing experience for your audience.

 Figure 3: AWS Elemental Mediapackage tagged resources metrics